oasis-open/openc2-jadn-software/Data/OSCAL/README.md

 > A field definition is an edge node in a Metaschema-based model.
 > Fields are typically used to provide supporting information for a containing assembly definition.

-There are no standalone fields in a JADN-based model.
+There are no standalone field definitions in a JADN-based model.
-Fields exist only as subcomponents of the containing compound type definition.
+Fields are defined as components of a compound type.

 ### Assembly